Battle of Okehazama: Prelude

 The geography of the area in which the Imagawa set up their camp was well known to Nobunaga and his scouts, as they had often used the area for war games in the guise of falconry hunts.

-The evening before the attack, Nobunaga gathered his men, telling them that to wait would be suicide, and that it be best to attack the enemy head on, before sending them home to rest.
-He awoke early next morning, dressed, recited a passage from the song “Atsumori”, intoning that “Man has but 50 years, and life is but a dream,” he donned his armor and wolfed down a bowl of rice porridge while still standing and departed.
+The evening before the attack, Nobunaga gathered his men and told them that to wait would be suicide and that it be best to attack the enemy head on, before sending them home to rest.
+He awoke early next morning and dressed.
+He recited a passage from the song "Atsumori" and intoned, "Man has but 50 years, and life is but a dream."
+He donned his armor, wolfed down a bowl of rice porridge while he was still standing, and departed.